mSvcBench/muBench/Docs/Deployment.md

 The `K8sYamlBuilder` leverages the `workmodel.json` file to build valid YAML files, used to deploy the objects to the Kubernetes environment.

 In particular, it will create the following objects:
-* A `PersistentVolume` along with a `PersistentVolumeClaim` to make the [NFS shared directory](/Docs/NFSConfig.md) visible as a volume for each pod, containing the shared configuration files, ;
+* A `PersistentVolume` with its `PersistentVolumeClaim` to make the [NFS shared directory](/Docs/NFSConfig.md) visible as a volume for each pod, as it contains the configuration files;
-* The gateway of the microservice application as a `Deployment`, reachable from outside the cluster thanks to its related `NodePort` service;
+* The NGINX gateway of the microservice application as a `Deployment`, reachable from the outside of the cluster thanks to its related `NodePort` service;
-* The configuration of the Nginx gateway through a `ConfigMap`;
+* The configuration of the NGINX gateway through a `ConfigMap`;
 * Each service of the service mesh as a `Deployment` associated to its `NodePort` service.

 ## Input Parameters
-As input, the K8s Yaml Builder needs some information related to the pods, such as the the Docker `image`, the `namespace` of the deployment, as well as the K8s `cluster_domain` and the `path` which, together with its [FQDN](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/), it will use it to wait for incoming requests.
+As input, the K8s Yaml Builder needs some information related to your environment, such as the the Docker `image`, the `namespace` of the deployment, as well as the K8s `cluster_domain` and the `path`, which, together with its [FQDN](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/), the service container inside each pod will use it to listen for incoming requests.
 For example, a deployment of a µBench service called `s0` that uses the parameters of the example, will be listening at `http://s0.default.svc.cluster.local/api/v1`.

+You can change the name of the output YAML files of the services of the microservice application by specifying the `prefix_yaml_file`.

+Also, you need to define the IP address of the NFS servers with `address`, in our case it was deployed on the K8s master node, and the path of the directory it shares with the `mount_path`.

+The K8sYamlBuilder will use as input the `workmodel.json` specified by the `WorkModelPath` and will generate all the YAML files into the `yamls` directory inside the `OutputPath`.

 ```json
 {